Collecting data from Active Buildings

 Looking at what policies they have in place, such as financial incentives to adopt green technologies.

-It’s about getting an outlook on challenges faced in the decarbonisation of energy sectors, and the solutions data and smart systems can provide.
+It’s about getting an outlook on challenges faced in the decarbonisation of energy sectors, and looking at what solutions data and smart systems can provide.

 I’m considering the obstacles preventing wider uptake of data solutions, for example data semantics, how we structure stored data.